Schlypar/dotfiles/README.md

 ## Installation

 Refer to the respective repositories for installation instructions for each component.
 Most dependencies are available through your system's package manager.
+Also you must edit quickshell config to replace my nickname with yours.

 ## Features